-Police say someone ran into a nearby deli and shouted that the drugstore was being robbed.
+During Saturday's holdup, someone ran into a nearby deli and shouted that the drugstore was being robbed.
 A retired Nassau County police lieutenant and an off-duty NYPD officer who were in the deli ran to the pharmacy.
 Shots were fired, and Capano and McGoey were killed.

 On Tuesday, a law enforcement official speaking on the condition of anonymity told The Associated Press the retired county officer likely shot Capano.
 Nassau County police have not commented on details, citing the ongoing investigation.

 The task force that looked at protocols for out-of-uniform or retired officers included calls for improved communication and training, as well as creating across-the-board protocols for different agencies.

 Since the report came out, training of police recruits on encounters with off-duty and plainclothes officers was doubled to four hours, said Janine Kava, a spokeswoman for the state Division of Criminal Justice Services.
 And thousands of officers statewide have taken courses for existing officers on police-on-police encounters, she said.

 The agency also issued recommendations to law enforcement agencies in March 2011, offering guidance for developing policies on confrontations between uniformed officers and plainclothes or off-duty officers, agency spokeswoman Jessica Scaperoti said Wednesday.